 Steven Stayner Escapes After Seven Years

 Two weeks after Timothy White was abducted from the streets of Ukiah in Mendocino County, Stayner was so taken by the boy’s emotional outcries that he decided to do something about it.
 Parnell had no idea that Stayner would defy him, having allowed him to freely come and go for years — and Stayner never escaping.

 On March 1, 1980, however, the abductor’s worst nightmare came true.
 While working security overnight for work, Parnell’s two victims left the cabin.
 Stayner resourcefully brought White back to Ukiah after hitchhiking all 40 miles.
 He would tell the police everything, but initially struggled: “I know my first name is Steven,” he said.

 Despite Stayner’s allegations being deemed authentic, Parnell was never charged with sexually abusing him due to jurisdictional issues and statutes of limitation preventing as much.
 After his arrest on March 2, he was tried in 1981 for the two kidnappings and found guilty.
 Sentenced to seven years, he was paroled after five.

 Tragically, Stayner reunited with his family to mixed results.
 He had become a national hero in the media but began medicating his trauma with increasing alcohol abuse and eventually dropped out of school.
 While he managed to meet and marry Jody Edmonson in 1985 and become a father of two, his happiness didn’t last.

-After learning about Steven Stayner, read about the Lindbergh baby kidnapping.
+After learning about Steven Stayner and his abduction by Kenneth Parnell, read about the Lindbergh baby kidnapping.
 Then, learn about Sharon Tate’s rise to Hollywood starlet and her chilling death.